numeta22/Quantitative-Finance/README.md

 # Quantitative Trading Backtester
 Below is an example of a Simple Moving Average crossover backtest using Python package "backtesting", enjoy! - Beau

+## Main Ideas and Objectives
+Create an iterative system for trading stocks, FOREX currencies, options, derivatives, etc. using Python or C++
+### Import necessary packages
+import pandas as pd
+import yfinance as yf
+import numpy as np
-from backtesting import Strategy, Backtest from backtesting.lib import crossover import pandas as pd
+from backtesting import Strategy, Backtest from backtesting.lib import crossover

+#### Download stock ticker data from Yahoo Fiannce

 ticker = 'META'
-#Created a new DataFrame for modular backtesting
+#Created a new DataFrame for robust backtesting
 ```python
 df = pd.DataFrame({
 'Date': merged['Date'],